Qwik: The Next Big Thing in the Frontend Ecosystem?

 Scalability: the only downloaded code is code the user uses.

 What's the biggest kick though?
-Qwik uses JSX
+Qwik uses JSX, so if you

 know React or Solid, you are going to feel right at home.
 On top of